Theodora Dragostinova

 Professor Dragostinova's second book, The Cold War from the Margins: A Small Socialist State on the Global Cultural Scene, was published by Cornell University Press in 2021.
 Based on research in Bulgaria, Hungary, Great Britain, Austria, Germany, France, and the United States, this book engages the global Cold War through the experiences of a small state, Bulgaria, and its cultural engagements with a variety of actors in the Balkans, the West, and the Third World.

 The book received an Honorable Mention for The Heldt Prize for best book by a woman-identifying scholar in any area of Slavic, East European, and Eurasian Studies, awarded by the Association of Women in Slavic Studies.
+It was the winner of the John D. Bell Memorial Book Prize from the Bulgarian Studies Association.

 To learn more about The Cold War from the Margins, read the H-Diplo Roundtable on the book.
 You may also listen to Professor Dragostinova's interviews for the SRB Podcast and The New Books Network